awslabs/aws-sdk-python/dev-guide/simple-app.md

     return output
 ```

-Once the response is received, this code also checks the reason why the response stops where it does, and outputs an appropriate message for some specific cases of interest, such as running out of tokens\.
-The response's `output` is returned; this is of type `ConverseOutput`, which resolves to `ConverseOutputMessage` if nothing went wrong\.
+Once the response is received, this code also checks the reason why the response stops where it does, and outputs an appropriate message for some specific cases of interest, such as running out of tokens.
+The response's `output` is returned; this is of type `ConverseOutput`, which resolves to `ConverseOutputMessage` if nothing went wrong.

 ## Outputting the results<a name="simple-app-output"></a>

-Once the response has been received, the reply can be output to the user\.
+Once the response has been received, the reply can be output to the user.

 ```
 def output_reply(output):